VOSS Solutions: History

-VOSS was voted Best Service Management vendor by UC Today in 2020.
+In 2020, VOSS was voted Best Service Management vendor by UC Today.

 In 2021, VOSS launched VOSS MaaS – a UC automation management tool in a hosted delivery model.

-In 2021, VOSS Solutions announced its latest round of funding – $15m – from existing investors and shareholders to position the company for ongoing growth and expansion.
+VOSS announced a new round of funding – $15m – from existing investors and shareholders to position the company for ongoing growth and expansion.
 The growth funding round was led by Verdane, the Northern European specialist growth equity investor, expanding the investment firm's shareholding in the company, with new investment capital from Claret Capital Partners who participated with both equity and debt.
 Existing investors, Vodafone Ventures and Foncière Georges Mignon NV, also supported the funding round.

-At this time, VOSS also acquired LayerX.
+At this time, VOSS acquired LayerX.

+In 2022, VOSS was listed by Metrigy as a top UC management provider for Contact Center, as well as winning Best Service Management Platform in the UC Today awards, and with IDC citing VOSS as an Innovator in UC Management.

+It was also the year for VOSS to focus in on the Microsoft Teams market, launching the VOSS Pivot Program in partnership with Microsoft to enable service providers to simplify the transition of their customers to cloud-based telephony.

+In 2023, VOSS introduced a Cost Analytics initiative to support this emerging market need, giving customers visibility into their asset utilization, to reduce license expenditure and streamline technologies.
+In 2023, VOSS won the Megabuyte50 best performing company award, being cited as “highly commended” in two categories at the UC Awards.
+VOSS also celebrated its 20th birthday.

+In 2024, VOSS was a finalist in the UC Awards Best Service Management Platform category, and won the Megabuyte50 award for the second year, and shortlisted for the Best Workforce Engagement Solution in the 2024 CX Awards.
+2024 saw VOSS unveil our latest innovation – Wingman – an AI chatbot co-pilot designed to seamlessly integrate with VOSS Automate, our flagship automation software.
+Wingman is not just another chatbot; it is a powerful tool that boosts productivity, provides intelligent insights, and supports decision-making processes.

+In 2025, VOSS won the Best Workplace Management Tool award at the 2025 UC Awards, and was highly commended in the Best Service Management Platform category.

 Products and services

-VOSS Solutions is a developer of unified communications and collaboration service delivery and management software, with a focus on highly agile service orchestration.
+VOSS Solutions is a developer of digital workplace management software, with a focus on highly agile service orchestration.
 It is a provider of unified communications and collaboration middleware.
 The company is also a developer of SIP Trunking and SIP Application Server solutions.
 It has developed a number of unified communications and collaboration tools, including Unified Communications Business Analytics Solution (UC-BAS) and VOSS Migration Services, previously called Unified Communications On-Boarding Toolset (UC-OBT) or User Deployment Service.
 Its core product is the VOSS-4-UC service delivery platform.